-In addition to the above matter and in the normal course of conducting its business, the Company may become involved in various other litigation, including, but not limited to, preference claims by debtors in bankruptcy proceedings and patent infringement.
+In the normal course of conducting its business, the Company may become involved in various other litigation, including, but not limited to, preference claims by debtors in bankruptcy proceedings and patent infringement.
 The Company is not a party to any litigation or governmental proceeding which management or legal representatives believe could result in any judgments or fines against the Company that would have a material adverse effect or impact in the Company's financial position, liquidity or results of operation.